Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the legal and practical requirements of anti-money laundering compliance.
-Focus your revision on:
+For SQE1, you are required to understand the legal and practical requirements of anti-money laundering compliance, with a focus on the following syllabus points:

 - the purpose and scope of the Money Laundering Regulations and their application to legal services